 Steamboat Natchez: The Adventure

-The Steamboat Natchez Cruise tour is an easy way to see the city from a different perspective.
-During the route, a public address system is used to communicate about the sights of interest along the route.
+The Steamboat Natchez cruising tour is an easy way to see the city from a different perspective.
+During the route, a public address system is used to communicate about the sights and sites along the route, with a trained guide directing guests to look at various points of interest.

 If You Go